hmblair/rn-coverage/README.md

 # Overview

 Inference for the `rn-filter` model described in the paper \[WIP\].
 Used for filtering DNA/RNA sequences prior to MaP-seq experiments based on their predicted read counts, as well as for more advanced cases such as sub-pooling and barcode rebalancing.
+An example of using `rn-filter` for barcode rebalancing can be found at [this link](https://drive.google.com/drive/folders/1su8oOGtnxpzIJm9vHg5tydZrnm9gQwJs?usp=drive_link).

 # Installation